-It's not too late to book for the 2016 DairySA Innovation Day being held at The Barn, Mt Gambier, on Thursday, June 2.
-Registration is free for dairy farmers.
-For more information and to register, visit www.dairysa.com.au
+I will be at the 2016 DairySA Innovation Day being held at The Barn, Mt Gambier, on Thursday, June 2.
+I would welcome the chance to meet with you during the day or the dinner following the forum.
+For more information regarding the day, visit www.dairysa.com.au